-Currently, asthma severity is assessed retrospectively from the level of treatment required to control symptoms and exacerbations.
-It can be assessed once the patient has been on controller treatment for several months and, if appropriate, treatment step down has been attempted to find the patient's minimum effective level of treatment.
+Currently, asthma severity is assessed retrospectively from the level of treatment required to control symptoms and exacerbations.^{20,62,144} It can be assessed once the patient has been on controller treatment for several months and, if appropriate, treatment step down has been attempted to find the patient's minimum effective level of treatment.
 Asthma severity is not a static feature and may change over months or years.

-Asthma severity can be assessed when the patient has been on controller treatment for several months:20,144
+Asthma severity can be assessed when the patient has been on controller treatment for several months: 20,144

 - Mild asthma is currently defined as asthma that is well controlled with Step 1 or Step 2 treatment (Box 3-5, p.59), i.e. with as-needed ICS-formoterol alone, or with low-intensity maintenance controller treatment such as low dose ICS, leukotriene receptor antagonists or chromones.
 For patients prescribed as-needed ICS-formoterol, the frequency of use that should be considered to represent well-controlled asthma has not yet been determined.
 GINA does not distinguish between so-called 'intermittent' and 'mild persistent asthma', because this historical distinction was arbitrary not evidence-based, and was based on an untested assumption that patients with symptoms twice a week or less would not benefit from ICS.
-However, patients with so-called 'intermittent' asthma can still have severe exacerbations, and this risk is reduced by ICS-containing treatment.
-GINA is currently reviewing the definition of mild asthma. - Moderate asthma is asthma that is well controlled with Step 3 or Step 4 treatment e.g. low or medium dose ICS-LABA. - Severe asthma is asthma that remains 'uncontrolled' despite optimized treatment with high dose ICS-LABA, or that requires high dose ICS-LABA to prevent it from becoming 'uncontrolled'.
-While many patients with uncontrolled asthma may be difficult to treat due to inadequate or inappropriate treatment, or persistent problems with adherence or comorbidities such as chronic rhinosinusitis or obesity, the European Respiratory Society/American Thoracic Society Task Force on Severe Asthma and those in whom response to treatment of comorbidities is incomplete.
-See Chapter 3E (p.101) for more detail about the assessment of patients with difficult to treat or severe asthma.
+However, patients with so-called 'intermittent' asthma can still have severe exacerbations, and this risk is reduced by ICS-containing treatment.145 GINA is currently reviewing the definition of mild asthma. - Moderate asthma is asthma that is well controlled with Step 3 or Step 4 treatment e.g. low or medium dose ICS-LABA. - Severe asthma is asthma that remains 'uncontrolled' despite optimized treatment with high dose ICS-LABA, or that requires high dose ICS-LABA to prevent it from becoming 'uncontrolled'.
+While many patients with uncontrolled asthma may be difficult to treat due to inadequate or inappropriate treatment, or persistent problems with adherence or comorbidities such as chronic rhinosinusitis or obesity, the European Respiratory Society/American Thoracic Society Task Force on Severe Asthma considered that the definition of severe asthma should be reserved for patients with refractory asthma and those in whom response to treatment of comorbidities is incomplete.144 See Chapter 3E (p.101) for more detail about the assessment of patients with difficult to treat or severe asthma.